KieniL/ansible_pydockermanager/README.md

 The command should be ansible-playbook dockermanager.yml -K

 -K --> Ask for become password (password as the user to use sudo)

+Apache Deployment:
+The yml uses the conf and wsgi file to deploy to create a new apache configuration for the host docker.

+It also adds the apache service user www-data to the docker group to allow execution of docker commands.